oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example authorization details for a combined request.

-The JSON objects with `type` fields of `account_information` and `payment_initiation` represent the different authorization data to be used by the AS to ask for consent and MUST subsequently also be made available to the respective resource servers.
-The array MAY contain several elements of the same `type`.
+The JSON objects with `type` fields of `account_information` and `payment_initiation` represent the different authorization data to be used by the AS to ask for consent.

+Note: The AS will make this data subsequently available to the respective resource servers (see (#resource_servers)).

 ## Authorization data elements types